CShatto99/Markdown-Notes/README.md

 ## Local Setup

+1. Rename the `.env.example` file to `.env`.
-1. Add your Mongo URI and a JWT token secret to the `.env` file.
+2. Add your Mongo URI, a JWT access token secret, and a JWT refresh token secret to the `.env` file.
-2. Run the following commands
+3. Run the following commands

    ```
    git clone https://github.com/CShatto99/Markdown-Notes.git